amabdulr/CNWG/README.md

 2. git clone https://github.com/amabdulr/CNWG.git
 3. Make changes only to the info type files.
 4. run make command.
+5. copy content from infotypes.md to releavant chunking and review chunk prompts.

 >Navigate to the local github directory.
 Make your changes.
 Then run ./commitgit.sh which runs these commands.